-A person who wishes to claim an AMTC for disability expenses must complete a Confirmation of Diagnosis of Disability form (ITR-DD).The ITR-DD must not be submitted with the annual income tax return, but must be retained for compliance purposes in the event of a SARS audit.21 The ITR-DD needs to also be completed and endorsed by a duly registered medical practitioner22 every five years where the disability is of a more permanent nature.
-If the disability is temporary, the ITR-DD will only be valid for one year, which effectively means that a new ITR-DD must be completed for each year of assessment during which a disability claim is made.
+A person who wishes to claim an AMTC for disability expenses must first complete a Confirmation of Diagnosis of Disability form (ITR-DD) to allow a registered medical practitioner to diagnose and confirm, amongst others, the extent of the disability before the taxpayer submits an income tax return.
+The ITR-DD must not be submitted with the annual income tax return, but must be retained for compliance purposes in the event of a SARS audit.

+The ITR-DD must be completed and endorsed by a duly registered medical practitioner who is qualified to express an opinion on the disability.